 Typically, whole milk is boiled with sugar for long hours until it’s reduced to almost half and by that time, the milk would turn into a pale brown color.
 The short cut route would be to use heavy cream and caramelized sugar, which gives it both the richness and the color.
 I however decided to go ahead with jaggery, which adds a mild flavor and a very slight hint of brown shade.
 Plus it doesn’t taste overly sweet.
 If you have access to date jaggery, use that for a rich flavor that you could never imagine.
 Since I couldn’t find any, I used a normal light brown color jaggery.

 Ideally, Mishti Doi is served with Rasgulla, which is yet another famous Bengali sweet made with curdle milk and sugar syrup.
-If you wish to make Rasgulla at home, here is the recipe from Soma’s blog.
 The season of chilled yogurt is almost over, yet I would suggest you to give Mishti Doi a try!
 It’s easy and effortless.
 Serve it with some dried nuts or fruits of your choice.